- The Paradox of Unintended Consequences

 As a doctor, I appreciate the indispensable, lifesaving contributions of western medicine – such as cesarean sections and antibiotics.
-They’re examples that, for many women, help avoid the largely preventable tragedy of maternal mortality, which according to the World Health Organization, remains unacceptably high in developing countries where access to procedures like cesareans and appropriate pharmaceuticals are too often limited, or entirely unavailable.
+They’re examples that, for many women, help avoid the largely preventable tragedy of maternal mortality, which according to the World Health Organization remains unacceptably high in developing countries where access to procedures like cesareans and appropriate pharmaceuticals are too often limited or entirely unavailable.

-The Unintended Consequences Paradox
+The Paradox of Unintended Consequences

-Antibiotic use and cesarean sections are prime examples of practices that while lifesaving when used appropriately, have both been widely overused in recent decades – and we’re facing the consequences now.
-Antibiotic resistance as a result of antibiotic overprescribing has become one of the largest global public health problems we face, while overuse of cesarean section, which is associated with increased maternal infection, hemorrhage, and even death, has led even obstetric societies in the US to seek strategies for reducing what currently sits at a 34% national cesarean section rate.
-For the record, the World Health Organization (WHO) recommends an average of no more than 15% of births by cesarean section, for best maternal and neonatal outcomes.
+The rate of cesarean-section delivery in the United States has increased by 60% since 1996 and now accounts for more than 30% of all births, is increasing globally, and now exceeds 60% in some countries.
+While sometimes absolutely necessary and indicated, cesareans are also associated with increased maternal infection, hemorrhage, and even death, has led even obstetric societies in the US to seek strategies for reducing what currently sits at a 34% national cesarean section rate.
+For the record, the World Health Organization (WHO) has stated that cesarean section is likely necessary in 10-15% of births, but recommends no more than 15% of births by cesarean section, for best maternal and neonatal safety and outcomes.

-One of the problems with cesareans (despite the very obvious fact that they are major surgery carrying risk of infection and requiring weeks of recovery…) is that babies are delivered abdominally, bypassing the bacteria-rich environment of the maternal birth canal.
-Whew, you might be thinking, well that sounds gross anyway.
-Actually, though, missing this exit ramp means that baby also misses skin and oral inoculation with important organisms, such as Lactobacillus and Bifidobacterium species, that lead to healthy immune system development, colonization of the baby’s own gut and skin flora that prevents infection, and that allows baby to also tolerate ingestion of mother’s milk.
-In fact, these organisms are sometimes referred to as ‘milk bacteria.”
-So why does this matter?
+One of the problems with cesareans (despite the very obvious fact that they are major surgery, carrying risk of infection and requiring weeks of recovery) is that babies are delivered abdominally, bypassing the bacteria-rich environment of the maternal birth canal.
+Whew, you might be thinking, that sounds gross anyway.
+Actually, though, missing this exit ramp means that baby also misses skin and oral inoculation with important organisms, such as Lactobacillus, Bifidobacterium Prevotella, Bacteroides, and Escherichia/Shigella, which have been identified in vaginal and fecal samples from adult mothers' species.
+These organisms, and others still being identified, are intimately involved in “training” the innate immune system, leading to healthy immune system development, colonization of the baby’s own gut and skin flora that prevent infection, and a host of related developmental functions.
+On a very basic level, some of these organisms even allow baby to tolerate ingestion of mother’s milk.
+In fact, these organisms are sometimes referred to as “milk bacteria.”

 Babies, Birth, and Their Microbiome